🚨Is Collection Attorneys USA LLC Harassing You?

 - Loss of License: In some states, debt collectors are required to be licensed.
 Violating the FDCPA, particularly through serious infractions like making false arrest threats, can lead to the revocation or suspension of their license to collect debts in that state.

-📢Collection Attorneys USA – What to Do If You Receive an Arrest Threat from Debt Collector Contact
+What To Do If You Receive an Arrest Threat

 - Stay Calm: Understand that a debt collector cannot have you arrested for failing to pay a debt.
 Non-payment of a consumer debt is a civil matter, not a criminal one, and debt collectors do not have the authority to issue arrest warrants or initiate criminal charges.